CS-Common/GitHub-GH.2-Hello-World/index.md

 1. After you have finished the Hello World guide, click on your GitHub bookmark to return to your profile and notice that you have a new [contribution square][gh-squares] (you should have at least five "contributions").
 1. Click on your **Hello World** repository, you should see that you have, at least, three commits.
 1. Open the [submission template][template] and make a copy, then fill out the template:
-   -
+   - Your name.
+   - Your GitHub username as a link to your GitHub profile.
+   - A list of new **terms** and **concepts** from the GitHub Guides.
+   - A screen capture of your **Hello World** repository on GitHub.
+   - In your own words the definitions of **repository** and **commit** in "Git speak."

 Congratulations, you're rolling!

 ## Submit The Assignment

-When you are done, submit the assignment:
+When you are done, submit the assignment - you know the drill.

 [github]: <https://github.com>
 [git]: <https://git-scm.com>